SandraPriller/Kryptologie/README.md

 # Kryptologie

 Several encryption methods have been implemented in C ++ (partly using different libraries):
-Vigenere Cipher
+Vigenere Cipher,
-RSA
+RSA,
-AES
+AES,
-Diffie Hellman
+Diffie Hellman,
 Challenge and Response Protocol